rob-zimmerman/rob-zimmerman.github.io/_posts/2024-03-29-non-integer-moments.md

 > <b>Theorem 1:</b> Let $X$ and $Y$ be positive random variables.
 If $A \subseteq \R$ is dense in $\R$ and $\E[X^p] = \E[Y^p] < \infty$ for all $p \in A$, then $X \stackrel{d}{=} Y$.

-The proof follows along the same lines as that of a theorem of Gwo Dong Lin from 1992:[^5]
+The proof follows along the same lines as that of a stronger theorem of Gwo Dong Lin from 1992:[^5]

 > <b>Theorem 2:</b> Let $X$ and $Y$ be positive random variables, and suppose there exists some $\alpha > 0$ such that $\E[X^\alpha]$ and $\E[Y^\alpha] < \infty$.
 Let $\\{s_j\\}_{j=1}^\infty \subseteq (0, \infty)$ be a sequence of distinct numbers such that $s_j \to s \in (0, \alpha)$.
 If $\E[X^{s_j}] = \E[Y^{s_j}]$ for all $j$, then $X \stackrel{d}{=} Y$.